gracelang/minigrace-performance/README.md

 There are three sorts of reasons that an exception might be raised.
 The first is that somewhere inside `meth`, a Grace block needs to **return** to the context from which this request was made (or an enclosing context).
 This is handled by the `(ex.exctype === 'return')` branch of the **if**.
 The second is that the body of `meth` raises a Grace Exception.
 The third is that something went wrong, usually that `obj` has no method `methname`.
 Both of the last two cases are dealt with in `handleRequestException`; in the case of a Grace exception, this function also pushes a frame onto the exceptions `exitstack`, which (if  the exception is not handled) will be used for debugging.

 Notice that there are no early returns, and no raised exceptions, in our definition of `ackermann(m,n)`, so we know that, for our benchmark program, the `try…catch` isn't necessary.
-We can also omit to reset the linenumber in the `finally` clause — the lineNumber is used only for debugging.
+We can also omit to reset the line number in the `finally` clause — the lineNumber is used only for debugging.

 The question that this experiment sets out to answer is: how much can we speed up the common case where the requested method exists, there is no early return, and no exception is raised.